The voice of the general aviation aircraft electronics industry.

 Founded in 1957, the Aircraft Electronics Association represents nearly 1,300 member companies in 41 countries, including government-certified international repair stations specializing in maintenance, repair and installation of avionics and electronic systems in general aviation aircraft.

-Who is the AEA?
+What is the AEA?

 The AEA membership includes government-certified international repair stations, manufacturers of avionics equipment, instrument repair facilities, instrument manufacturers, airframe manufacturers, test equipment manufacturers, major distributors, engineers and educational institutions.